-(e) COOPERATIVE AUTHORITIES.-
+(e) COOPERATIVE AUTHORITIES.--

-(1) GRANTS, CONTRACTS, AND COOPERATIVE AGREEMENTS .---The Secretary is authorized to enter into Agreements for grants, contracts, and cooperative agreements as appropriate with the
+(1) GRANTS, CONTRACTS, AND COOPERATIVE AGREEMENTS.- The Secretary is authorized to enter into Agreements for grants, contracts, and cooperative agreements as appropriate with the

+National Forest System.
+Public lands.
 Pinchot Institute, public and other private agencies, organizations, institutions, and individuals to provide for the development, administration, maintenance, or restoration of land, facilities, or Forest Service programs at Grey Towers or to otherwise further the purposes of this section.